 Switzerland uses the Swiss Franc (CHF).
 ATMs are widely available and often offer the best exchange rates.
 Most shops and restaurants also accept credit cards, so cash needs are minimal.

-You’ll need a valid passport with at least 3 months remaining past your return date.
+You’ll only need a valid passport with at least 3 months remaining past your return date.
+If you have a passport from another country, besides the U.S./Canada, check out this link to see if you are required to have a visa.

 We rate this trip as easy to slightly moderate because this is an ACTIVE tour.
 You should be capable of walking 1-2 miles per day and at least 1/2 mile in one stretch (about 1500 steps and maybe uphill).
 There are additional hiking and walking options available for those wanting more activity.
 You should also be able to handle your luggage to get to the trains when needed.
 One day, you will take a mountain railway to an elevation of 11,388 feet, and you should be able to stay at this elevation for a couple of hours.